progit/progit/de/01-introduction/01-chapter1.markdown

 <!--The staging area is a simple file, generally contained in your Git directory, that stores information about what will go into your next commit.
 It’s sometimes referred to as the index, but it’s becoming standard to refer to it as the staging area.-->

-Die Staging Area ist einfach eine Datei (normalerweise im Git Verzeichnis), in der vorgemerkt wird, welche Änderungen dein nächster Commit umfassen soll.
+Die Staging Area ist einfach eine Datei (normalerweise im Git Verzeichnis), in der vorgemerkt wird, welche Änderungen Dein nächster Commit umfassen soll.
 Sie wird manchmal auch als „Index“ bezeichnet, aber der Begriff „Staging Area“ ist der gängigere.

 <!--The basic Git workflow goes something like this:-->